cj-mills/cjm-fasthtml-resources/README.md

 Returns:
     True if at least one worker of this type exists"

+    def get_cloud_workers(self) -> List[WorkerState]:
+            """Get all workers using cloud/remote resources.

+            Returns:
+                List of workers with is_remote=True
+            """
+            return [w for w in self._worker_states.values() if w.is_remote]

+        def estimate_total_cloud_cost(self, duration_hours: float = 1.0) -> float
+        "Get all workers using cloud/remote resources.

+Returns:
+    List of workers with is_remote=True"

+    def estimate_total_cloud_cost(self, duration_hours: float = 1.0) -> float:
+            """Estimate total cost of all running cloud resources.

+            Args:
+                duration_hours: Duration to estimate for (default 1 hour)

+            Returns:
+                Total estimated cost in USD
+            """
+            total = 0.0
+            for worker in self.get_cloud_workers()
+        "Estimate total cost of all running cloud resources.

+Args:
+    duration_hours: Duration to estimate for (default 1 hour)

+Returns:
+    Total estimated cost in USD"

     def check_gpu_availability(self) -> ResourceConflict:
             """
             Check GPU availability and identify conflicts.

             Uses configurable GPU memory threshold to determine if external processes are using significant GPU resources.

+            Enhanced to detect child processes from lifecycle-aware plugins.

             Returns:
                 ResourceConflict with details about GPU usage